nikhil-sethi/drone-mpc-planner/doc/nuc_install.md

     - **Update the image version number in `~/dependencies/image_version`**
     - Set the disable flag
     - Delete all pats data, json and logs
-    - Make sure home/pats/dependencies/hostname_set does not exist
+    - Make sure `/home/pats/dependencies/hostname_set` and `/home/pats/dependencies/timezone_set` do not exist
 3. Create the image with clonezilla
     - Power up and press F10 during boot
     - Select USB : UEFI: SanDisk : Partition 1